AlaaLab/ETAB/README.md

 etab_score  = ETABscore(backbone=backbone)
 ```
 The ETAB library provides a succint API for echocardiographic datasets, models, and benchmark tasks that enables writing more sophisticated programs within your research project.
-Details of the ETAB API are described in the documentation below.
+Details of the ETAB API along with usage examples and demo notebooks are provided in the documentation below.

 ---------------